 for simple digital comics

-Strip the strips from text1, let the drawings do the talking.
+Strip the strips from text1 to let the drawings do the talking.

 2. One Frame Fits All

-The story reads a single panel2 at a time, on any device, filling the screen.
-Each panel must have the same ratio through the whole story, to ease online viewing.
+The story reads a single panel2 at a time on any device, filling the screen or the page.
+Each frame must have the same ratio throughout the whole story to ease online viewing.

 3. Long Form